How to Register a Drone in Tonga(c) Pixabay

 Rules for Flying a Drone in Tonga

-Once you have filled out the information required on the Drone Registration Form, you will go through the following rules with a CAD officer to make sure you are aware of them and will adhere to them:
+Once you have filled out the information required on the Drone Registration Form, you will go through the following rules with a CAD officer to make sure you are aware of them and will adhere to them.
+The rules include:

 • Give way to all manned aircraft